Graham Straus

 Working Papers and Works in Progress

-• The Effect of Salary on Turnout: Evidence from Public Salary Records and Administrative Voting Data
+• The Effect of Income on Turnout: Evidence from Public Salary Records and Administrative Voting Data

 • Local Politics and Municipal Spending in Small and Large Cities with Grant Baldwin and Adam Dynes